Skip to main content

 You'll also be given anesthesia so you'll feel no pain during the procedure.

-Most women receive either a spinal block or an epidural, according to OWH.
+Many women receive either a spinal block or an epidural, according to OWH.
 Both involve injections in the lower back to prevent pain in the lower half of the body.
 With a spinal block, there's no feeling below the chest.
 With an epidural, you may feel some pulling or pushing.
 With both, you're awake but pain-free during surgery.

 The procedure